-“Emmett and some of the other fellows that worked hard on the campaign, they got themselves a bottle of brown whiskey and they drove up on top of one of these hills,” Emmett Shelton’s stepson, Jeffrey Dochen, says as he points out the window of West Lake Hills City Hall on a recent afternoon.
+“Emmett and some of the other fellows that worked hard on the campaign, they got themselves a bottle of brown whiskey and they drove up on top of one of these hills,” Emmett Shelton’s stepson, Jeffrey Dochen, said as he pointed out the window of West Lake Hills City Hall one afternoon.

 “The other fellows said, ‘Well, Emmett, you own all this land out here.
 Why don’t you start your own city, and we’ll invite only the ones that are on the right side of the issues.’”